100% Online | Asynchronous | 3 Credits/45 Hours

 This course satisfies the Biology or Chemistry course prerequisite for the Doctor of Acupuncture Program completion track.

-To register, students must have completed an accredited Master of Acupuncture program or be currently enrolled as a third year student in a Master of Acupuncture program.
+Eligibility: To register, students must have completed an accredited Master of Acupuncture program or be currently enrolled in a Master of Acupuncture program.

 Chinese Herbal Program Director